cdaugherty231/TE-Course-Work/module-4/32_Vue_Component_Communication/student-tutorial/README.md

 })
 ```

 When putting data in a Vuex datastore, the data goes into the `state` section of the datastore.

 Remove the `todos` from the `data` property found in the component, and add them to the `state` property in the datastore.
-After you complete this step, the script block for the component should be empty, as shown below:
+After you complete this step, the script block for the component will be empty, as shown below:

 ``` JavaScript
 export default {